plausible/analytics/HOSTING.md

     - An internal secret key used by [Phoenix Framework](https://www.phoenixframework.org/).
 Follow the [instructions](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Secret.html#content) to generate one.

 ### Database
-PLausible uses postgresql as database for storing all the data.
+Plausible uses postgresql as database for storing all the data.
 Use the following the variables to configure it.

 - DATABASE_URL (*String*)
     - The repo Url as dictated [here](https://hexdocs.pm/ecto/Ecto.Repo.html#module-urls)